CumulusNetworks/docs/content/cumulus-netq-46/Lifecycle-Management/Credential-Management.md

 You must have sudoer permission to properly configure switches when using the SSH key method.
 {{</notice>}}

-1. If the keys do not yet exist, create a pair of SSH private and public keys.
+1. If the keys do not yet exist, create a pair of SSH private and public keys on the NetQ appliance (When prompted keep pressing enter).

     ```
     ssh-keygen -t rsa -C "<USER>"